Covid-19 assistance for iwi

 - modify certain requirements or provisions in their constitution or rules – for example, to defer reporting, or waive members’ fees

-This temporary legislation came into effect on 3 November 2021 and ends on 30 April 2022, unless it is extended.
+This temporary legislation came into effect on 3 November 2021 and has been extended to 30 October 2022.

 Covid-19 iwi response funding